eecs-330/winter2020/pages/project/components.md

 * <a href="https://www.w3schools.com/howto/howto_css_calendar.asp" target="_blank">HTML/CSS of a Calendar</a>
 * <a href="https://code.tutsplus.com/tutorials/how-to-build-a-beautiful-calendar-widget--net-12538" target="_blank">Some calendar JS</a>
 * <a href="https://envato.com/blog/calendars-web-user-interface-design-trends-live-examples/" target="_blank">Calendars on the Web</a> (design)

-## <i class="fas fa-mobile-alt"></i> Responsive Website
-The particulars of this component still need to be elaborated.
-Coming soon!